UH-Data-Structures/hwFour/README.md

 * The minimum number of seats of a bus is 9
 * The maximum number of seats of a bus is 500
 * There will not be repeated names in the input file
+* The maximum number of family names is 500
 * The maximum number of buses to handle is 100

 ## Requirements